aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 docker run --rm -it -v `pwd`:/book softcover/softcover:latest bash
 ```

-This will drop us into the container in the `/book` working directory as command prompt shows:
+This will drop us into the container in the `/book` working directory as the following command prompt shows:

 ```console
 root@15cf54a5bec5:/book#